Billings, Montana: Income

 As of 2000 the median income for a household in the city was $35,147, and the median income for a family was $45,032.
 The per capita income for the city was $19,207.
 As of 2021, the median household income had risen to $63,608, slightly higher than the statewide median income of $60,560.
 Per capita income was $37,976.
 About 9.2% of families and 11.1% of the population were below the poverty line, including 16.5% of those under age 18 and 7.0% of those age 65 or over.
 36.6% of the population has a bachelor's degree or higher.

 Economy

-Billings's location was essential to its initial economic success.
-Billings's future as a major trade and distribution center was basically assured from its founding as a railroad hub due to its geographic location.
+Billings's future as a major trade and distribution center was basically assured from its founding due to its geographic location.
 As Billings quickly became the region's economic hub, it outgrew the other cities in the region.
 The Billings trade area serves over a half million people.
-A major trade and distribution center, the city is home to many regional headquarters and corporate headquarters.
-Because Montana has no sales tax, Billings is a retail destination for much of Wyoming, North and South Dakota as well as much of Montana east of the Continental Divide. $1 out of every $7 spent on retail purchases in Montana is spent in Billings.
+Because Montana has no sales tax, Billings is a retail destination for much of Wyoming as well as much of Montana east of the Continental Divide. $1 out of every $7 spent on retail purchases in Montana is spent in Billings.
 The percentage of wholesale business transactions done in Billings is even stronger: Billings accounts for more than a quarter of the wholesale business for the entire state (these figures do not include Billings portion of sales for Wyoming and the Dakotas).
-Billings is an energy center because it sits amidst the largest coal reserves in the United States, as well as large oil and natural gas fields.